Testing4AI/Testing4AI.github.io/index.md

 ---
 #### Education

 I am currently an Algorithm Expert at **Ant Group** and a Joint Postdoctoral Researcher at **Zhejiang University**.
-My research interests focus on LLM/Agent System Security.
-Previously, I was a Principal Researcher at **Huawei 2012 Labs**.
+My research focuses on security for large language models and agent systems.
+Prior to this, I served as a Principal Researcher at Huawei 2012 Labs, where I focused on AI infrastructure.

 I earned my **Ph.D. degree** in Computer Science (Security) from **Zhejiang University** in 2025, under the supervision of Professors **[Peng Cheng](https://person.zju.edu.cn/en/cp#0)** and **[Jingyi Wang](https://wang-jingyi.github.io/)**.
 During my doctoral studies, I was a visiting Ph.D. student in Professor **[Youcheng Sun](https://research.manchester.ac.uk/en/persons/youcheng.sun)**'s group at the **Uninversity of Manchester**  and in Professor **[Marta Kwiatkowska](https://www.cs.ox.ac.uk/people/marta.kwiatkowska/)**'s group at the **University of Oxford**.
 I received my **B.S. degree** in Automation with honors from **Chu Kochen Honors College**, Zhejiang University, in 2020.